[Log in / Register]

 endmethod

-//* This is a initialization function necessary for the setup of
+// This struct initialization method is necessary for setting up the

 private static method onInit takes nothing returns nothing